URLAutoRedirector/urlautoredirector.github.io/_docs/docs.md

 And we receive orders for adding your awesome rules in preset rules list.
 See [contributing](#contributing).

-### Compatibility

-Current version has been tested on Chrome 64-bit, version 44 through 51, both on Mac OS and Windows.

-Theoretically, Chrome for Linux should be okay.

 ## Contributing

 * If you have a question about using URL Auto Redirector, start a discussion on [Gitter](https://gitter.im/UrlAutoRedirector/UrlAutoRedirector).